Comments, complaints and compliments frequently asked questions

 How can I make a complaint?

-You can make a complaint online, by completing a complaints form, by telephone or by writing in.
+You can make a complaint online, by completing a complaints form, or by email, telephone, post, or in person.

 If I make a complaint, when can I expect to hear from you?

-If you make a complaint, we will acknowledge receipt within two working days.
+If you make a complaint, we will acknowledge receipt within five working days.

 You will receive a response within the following timescales: